 You must have seen those #sleepselfies where an amateur posts the caption “bae caught me napping,” except you can see their hand reflected in the mirror behind them.
-Or they’ve got a full face of makeup on, and its clearly the middle of the day on a Tuesday. *shudders*
+Or they’ve got a full face of makeup on, and it's clearly the middle of the day on a Tuesday. *shudders*

 It’s enough to make you never want to attempt the sleeping selfie.
 And we don’t blame you.
 However, one look at the comfy pillows, soft blankets, and serene smiles, and you’d be forgiven for wanting to have a go yourself.
-But, if you can nail it, it’s one of the cutest trends there is.
+And if you can nail it, it’s one of the cutest trends there is.

 1) Check for mirrors

 And it’s not just mirrors you’ve got to look out for.
-Any reflective surface like a glass window or a tv screen will betray you.
+Any reflective surface like a glass window or a TV screen will betray you.

 2) Don’t go OTT